1. Buckle up

 7. Watch your speed

 Be mindful of your speed while on the interstate.
-In 2017, the Bureau of Transportation Statistics stated that “[s]peeding continues to be the number one cited driver-related factor in highway fatal crashes.”
+In 2020, the Bureau of Transportation Statistics stated that “speeding has been involved in approximately one-third of all motor vehicle fatalities.”
 As tempted as you might be to speed, it could cost you, your riders and other drivers their lives.
-Always take note the of the speed limit and adjust accordingly.
+Always take note of the speed limit and adjust accordingly.

 8. Let it go